faceki/blaze-ios-sdk/README.md

 ### Manual Installation

-You can also manually integrate the FACEKI-KYC-IOS-V2 SDK into your project.
-Download the SDK from [GitHub releases](https://github.com/faceki/faceki-ios-sdk-revamp/releases) and follow the instructions provided in the documentation.
+You can also manually integrate the FACEKI-BLAZE-IOS SDK into your project.
+Download the SDK from [GitHub releases](https://github.com/faceki/blaze-ios-sdk/releases) and follow the instructions provided in the documentation.

 #### Permission